google/tfp-causalimpact/README.md

 the original R package and on a Python version https://github.com/dafiti/causalimpact developed at Dafiti by Willian Fuks.
-TFP CausalImpact was developed at Google by Colin Carroll, David Moore, Jacob Burnim, Kyle Loveless, and others.
+TFP CausalImpact was developed at Google by Colin Carroll, David Moore, Jacob Burnim, Kyle Loveless, and Susanna Makela.

 *This is not an officially supported Google product.*